 Or if you are more non-confrontational makeup up an excuse to leave – family emergency, a sudden onset of gastro, dog ate your credit card.
 Whatever.
 Do whatever you need to do to stay safe.
 (And then send them a link to this article later on).

-SPECIFIC ADDITIONAL STEPS I AM TAKING BECAUSE OF CORONAVIRUS
+SPECIFIC ADDITIONAL STEPS IN THE WAKE OF CORONAVIRUS

 With the outbreak of the Novel Coronavirus there are several additional steps that I have taken to ensure my clients’ safety.